The Most Comprehensive List of GDrive Organisational Features

 You might make it a policy to have team members always save files directly to the shared drive instead of on their computers so that the most up-to-date versions can be accessed at any time by whoever needs them.
 Every employee should have Google for Desktop (formerly known as Google File Stream) set up to ensure local and cloud files are always accessible and in sync.
 Create procedures employees should follow in saving their files.

-2️⃣ Put someone in charge of file management
+2. Put someone in charge of Google Drive management

 Designate an administrator responsible for controlling who has access to view, edit, or delete files on your company’s Google Drive.

-They should also be in charge of tidying up the files when needed, keeping up its organisation, and adding any necessary folders.
+They should also be in charge of tidying up the files when needed, keeping up the organisation, and adding any necessary folders and Google Drive tags.

 Determine who is going to set up the initial structure for the company and its teams.
 Come up with a plan to ensure that everyone is following through in migrating their files.
 And make sure that everyone is in the know about where everyone’s at in the file migration process.